vtjaseem7/TableauProject/README.md

 - Employees with **over 10 years of experience** had significantly lower attrition, indicating stronger retention among senior staff.
 - **Promotion rate and performance rating** displayed a strong positive correlation — departments with higher performance averages had more promotions.
 - **Financial analysis** revealed that higher job levels and regions like **Bangalore and Pune** had the largest payroll costs.
-- Gender and age distribution visualizations indicated a balanced workforce, with a slight male dominance in technical roles.
+- Gender and age distribution visualizations indicated a balanced workforce, with a slight female dominance in technical roles.

 ## Features Used
-- **LOD Expression(s)**: Used for fixed calculations such as average income or attrition across departments.
+- **LOD Expression(s)**: Used for fixed calculations such as  attrition across departments.
-- **Parameter**: Allows users to switch between department or region-wise metrics dynamically.
+- **Parameter**: Allows users to switch between department or education metrics dynamically.
 - **Dashboard Actions**: Implemented for interactivity — clicking on charts filters other visuals contextually.
 - **Table Calculation**: Used to calculate attrition percentages, rankings, and promotion ratios.
-- **Story Page**: Used to narrate the insights across the four dashboards for HR presentation purposes.

 ## Repository Contents
 - **data/** – Contains the HR Employee Attrition Analysis dataset (`.xlsx`)